djeghlaflydia/djeghlaflydia/README.md

 # 👋 Hey there, I'm LYDIA!

 I'm a 3rd-year Computer Science student with a passion for web development.
-I recently dived into the world of **UI/UX design** and I'm always excited to explore new technologies and build projects that make an impact.
+I recently dived into the world of **UI/UX design**, and I'm always excited to explore new technologies and build projects that make an impact.

 ---

 ## 👩‍💻 Tech Stack

 <p align="center">
   <img src="https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white" alt="Java" />